J-sephB-lt-n/knowledge-base/obsidian-vault/2 - Full Notes/Data Ingestion Best Practices.md

 	* Parallelisation
 	* Compression
 * Data ingestion should be an automated process
-* Data in a relational database should be normalised (i.e. in 3rd normal form)
+* Data in a relational database should be normalised (i.e. in 3rd normal form).